naredula-jana/Jiny-Kernel/doc/benchmarks.md

 2. [openNFV](https://wiki.opnfv.org/vm2vm_mst)

 ##### Summary of Tests:
-1. Test-5 : USS versus LB with Jiny VM's: USS as outperformed when compare to LB.
+1. Test-1/2 : USS versus LB with Jiny VM's: USS as outperformed when compare to LB.
-2. Test-1 versus Test-2: Jiny kernel versus Linux kernel using LB: Jiny as performed better when compare to linux.This can be mitigated in Linux kernel using DPDK.
+2. Test-1 : Jiny kernel versus Linux kernel using LB: Jiny as performed better when compare to linux.This can be mitigated in Linux kernel using DPDK.
 The application need to change accordingly when used with DPDK.
 Jiny does not need DPDK, linux based application can directly run on jiny kernel without DPDK.

 ##### Reasons for Better throughput in Jiny kernel when compare to linux kernel:
 1. Network bottom half is very thin, and entire computation of send/recv packet is done in the application context, means the network stack runs  as part of application context concurrently without locks, this makes most of the packet processing computation on the same core and avoid locking.
 The implementaion of network frame work is similar to [VanJacbson paper](http://www.lemis.com/grog/Documentation/vj/lca06vj.pdf).